 And here is another advantage – relocations.
 If you are not sure if campervan is the right option for you, or you just want to plan a weekend getaway, try relocations.
 It is a program that almost every rental company offers, and it can be the real deal breaker.
 The company will rent you a campervan sometimes for as cheap as $5 a day, and you just have to transfer it from place A to place B.

 You are not given a lot of time, depending on location, but usually, you have to relocate your campervan in around 3-4 days.
-It is an incredibly cheap way how to experience traveling in a campervan.
+It is an incredibly cheap way how to experience travelling in a campervan.
 The only small disadvantage is, that you need to somehow travel your way back 🙂

 If you love planning you can combine these two options.
 Choose a proper campervan for places you want to spend more time in.
 Then try to relocate campervan between places that are not interesting for you.
 There is no assurance that you will relocate the campervan because of the waiting list, but it might be worth of trying.
 It is definitely an interesting way how to save money if you plan ahead.

 Traveling around Australia in your own car is definitely one of the best ways, but there are BUTS.
 If you already live in Australia and have a car then it is the best and possibly the cheapest option.
-But if you are a traveler coming to Australia for a visit it might not be the best option for you.
+But if you are a traveller coming to Australia for a visit it might not be the best option for you.

 Here is why: